BIGJRA/BIGJRA.github.io/rejuv.md

 Beat the grunt then go up the ladder to talk to Aelita.
 As her again, parkour to the right and jump down the hole.
-Attempt to jump across, but when you can’t, take your character to the second door to smash the rock.
+Attempt to jump across, but when you can't, take your character to the second door to smash the rock.
 As Aelita, parkour down and to the right, then up.
 Interact with the bookshelf here, then as your character battle the grunt and enter door \#3.
 Use blast powder, then parkour to the right twice and use the panel.

 Upstairs, enter the open door and beat the grunt.
-You’ll then regain control of Aelita, so head back to the power room at the bottom.
+You'll then regain control of Aelita, so head back to the power room at the bottom.

 Popstar Risa Raider (No Field)